National Homebuyers Fund Grants and Loans | 2025

 • FHA loans: These require only 3.5% down if your FICO score is 580 or higher

-• USDA loans: You can buy with no down payment in qualifying rural areas and if you earn a moderate income; you’d need a 640 credit score with most lenders
+• USDA loans: You can buy with no down payment in qualifying rural areas and if you earn a moderate income; you’d need a 640 credit score with most mortgage lenders

 • VA loans: Veterans and active duty service members can buy with no down payment and no ongoing mortgage insurance with a VA loan